unjs/nanotar/README.md

 Tiny and fast [Tar](<https://en.wikipedia.org/wiki/Tar_(computing)>) utils for any JavaScript runtime!

-🌳 Tiny (less than 1.5KB minified + gzipped) and tree-shakable
+🌳 Tiny (less than 2KB minified + gzipped) and tree-shakable

 ✨ Written with modern TypeScript and ESM format

 ✅ Works in any JavaScript runtime Node.js (18+), Bun, Deno, Browsers, and Edge Workers

 🌐 Web Standard Compatible

+🗜️ Built-in compression and decompression support

 ## Installation